 Students are required to keep the policy current and notify the program if changes occur.
 Failure to do so will result in removal from the clinical site and withdrawal from the program because students will not be able to meet their learning objectives.

 - Include a copy (front and back) of your Health Insurance card with your New Student Nursing Paperwork.
 Coverage must be done for the entire semester.
+If your insurance card does not show your name, you must also submit a copy of verification of eligibility from the insurance carrier showing you are covered under that policy.
 See New Student Packet Checklist.

 - Health Science Health Insurance Information Page